asamassekou10/AI-Resume-Optimizer/README.md

-AI Resume Optimizer & Career Dashboard
+##AI Resume Optimizer & Career Dashboard
-This is the capstone project for [Your Name].
+This is the capstone project by Alhassane Samassekou.
 It's an AI-powered tool to help job seekers optimize their resumes.

-Prerequisites
+##Prerequisites
 Before you begin, ensure you have the following installed:

 Git